-Although having both sufficient dwelling coverage and liability insurance should be a pretty high priority, you shouldn’t discount the importance of also having personal property coverage and the rest.
+Although having sufficient dwelling coverage and liability insurance should be a pretty high priority, you shouldn’t discount the importance of having personal property coverage and the rest.

 Finding the Right Homeowner’s Insurance Policy

-There are a lot of different types of affordable homeowners insurance policies, so before you go looking for quotes, consider which type of policy is most suitable for your needs.
+There are many different types of affordable homeowners insurance policies, so before you look for quotes, consider which type of policy is most suitable for your needs.

-Once you’ve decided, be sure to compare home insurance policies to see which providers can offer you the best deal.
+Once you’ve decided, compare home insurance policies to see which providers can offer you the best deal.